Pablo5481/simple-js-app/README.md

 Users can interact with the application in the following ways:

-1. Can see details about a specific pokémon by clicking anywhere on a pokémon card or the "See Profile" button.
+1. Can see details about a specific pokémon by clicking anywhere on a pokémon card.
-2. can perform searches for a specific pokémon using the search bar on the top right.
-3. can clear their searches by clicking the "Clear" button.

 Technical Dependencies: